 The Community Energy Fund

-The Low Carbon Hub Community Energy Fund aims to raise £4 million of equity over the next three years to pursue a range of opportunities that will enable it to strengthen and grow its portfolio of community energy projects.
+The Low Carbon Hub Community Energy Fund is aiming to raise £3 million of equity by the end of 2021, with a target of £1.5 million in this first round closing on 31 March 2021.
+This will enable them to pursue a range of opportunities to strengthen and grow its portfolio of community energy projects.

-Low Carbon Hub was thrilled to raise £782,335 of investment into the Community Energy Fund in its first year.
-This money is already being put to work to support community energy projects across Oxfordshire. £628,715 was used to buy out Oxford City Council’s short-term debt in the existing solar 2016 portfolio, giving the Fund a stake in already operational projects.
-This means the business can start to accrue the funds to pay interest to investors from day one.
-The investment has also supported the new projects pipeline, providing the long-term capital to fund solar PV arrays at Sonning Common Primary School, Longfields Primary and Nursery School and the pre-development costs on two more sites.
+Low Carbon Hub is thrilled to have already raised over £3 million into the Community Energy Fund.
+This money is being put to work to support community energy projects across Oxfordshire, for instance allowing them to buy out Oxford City Council’s short-term debt in the existing solar 2016 portfolio, bringing it into community ownership, as well as supporting the new projects pipeline, providing the long-term capital to fund solar PV arrays at Sonning Common Primary School, Longfields Primary and Nursery School, and more.

 By investing in the Low Carbon Hub, you will help to:

 Grow its portfolio of renewable energy generation projects:

 Planning permission has been secured for Ray Valley Solar, a 19 MW ground mount solar park, near Arncott, three miles south east of Bicester.
 Permission has also been obtained for significant battery storage on site.
 They plan to:

 - Build the largest community-owned solar park in the UK